pingcap/docs-cn/system-tables/system-table-inspection-result.md

 Field description:

-* `RULE`: The name of the diagnosis rule.
+* `RULE`: The name of the diagnostic rule.
 Currently, the following rules are available:
     * `config`: Checks whether the configuration is consistent and proper.
-If the same configuration is inconsistent on different instances, a `warning` diagnosis result is generated.
+If the same configuration is inconsistent on different instances, a `warning` diagnostic result is generated.
     * `version`: The consistency check of version.
-If the same version is inconsistent on different instances, a `warning` diagnosis result is generated.
+If the same version is inconsistent on different instances, a `warning` diagnostic result is generated.
     * `node-load`: Checks the server load.
-If the current system load is too high, the corresponding `warning` diagnosis result is generated.
+If the current system load is too high, the corresponding `warning` diagnostic result is generated.
     * `critical-error`: Each module of the system defines critical errors.
-If a critical error exceeds the threshold within the corresponding time period, a warning diagnosis result is generated.
+If a critical error exceeds the threshold within the corresponding time period, a warning diagnostic result is generated.
-    * `threshold-check`: The diagnosis system checks the thresholds of key metrics.
-If a threshold is exceeded, the corresponding diagnosis information is generated.
+    * `threshold-check`: The diagnostic system checks the thresholds of key metrics.
+If a threshold is exceeded, the corresponding diagnostic information is generated.
 * `ITEM`: Each rule diagnoses different items.
-This field indicates the specific diagnosis items corresponding to each rule.
+This field indicates the specific diagnostic items corresponding to each rule.
-* `TYPE`: The instance type of the diagnosis.
+* `TYPE`: The instance type of the diagnostics.
 The optional values are `tidb`, `pd`, and `tikv`.
 * `INSTANCE`: The specific address of the diagnosed instance.
 * `STATUS_ADDRESS`: The HTTP API service address of the instance.
-* `VALUE`: The value of a specific diagnosis item.
+* `VALUE`: The value of a specific diagnostic item.
-* `REFERENCE`: The reference value (threshold value) for this diagnosis item.
-If `VALUE` exceeds the threshold, the corresponding diagnosis information is generated.
+* `REFERENCE`: The reference value (threshold value) for this diagnostic item.
+If `VALUE` exceeds the threshold, the corresponding diagnostic information is generated.
 * `SEVERITY`: The severity level.
 The optional values are `warning` and `critical`.
-* `DETAILS`: Diagnosis details, which might also contain SQL statement(s) or document links for further diagnosis.
+* `DETAILS`: Diagnostic details, which might also contain SQL statement(s) or document links for further diagnostics.

-## Diagnosis example
+## Diagnostics example

 Diagnose issues currently existing in the cluster.